-Information on the total national debt is not yet available for 2011 but our guess is it’s going to be pretty substantial.
-It’s quite likely that the debt increase under Obama’s first term will rival that of Reagan’s first term (see Debt).
-What hasn’t been discussed much, but should be, is that one of the major causes of the ballooning debt was not so much the increase in federal spending as the drop in federal receipts.
+A major reason for the increase in debt under Obama was a drop in federal receipts as a result of the recession.
 When 8.7 million people lose their jobs, that many people won't pay very much in taxes.
-Add to that the drop in real estate revenue from all of the foreclosures, the drop in capital gains from a stock market crash, etc... you get a substantial drop in revenue at the same time that our government truly needed the money.
+Add to that the drop in real estate revenue from all of the foreclosures, the drop in capital gains from a stock market crash, etc... you get a substantial drop in revenue at a time when our government truly needs the money.

 In 2007 the federal government brought in $2.57 trillion (source: St. Louis Fed).
 That amount dropped to $2.1 trillion by 2009.
 In the last three years of Bush’s presidency (2006-2008) the federal government took in $7.5 trillion.
 In the first three years of Obama’s presidency, that amount dropped to $6.57 trillion (a 14% drop!).
 When you get a 14% pay cut the same year that your roof starts leaking, you’re going to run up your credit card.(See Graph)

 The recent rate of inflation has been negligible.
-Prices have gone up an average of 1.6% per year since 2008 which is the lowest it's been in decades.
+The average annual rate of inflation has been 2.1% per year since 2009 which is the lowest it's been in decades.
 Since interest rates are near zero now and the most effective way to combat inflation is to raise interest rates, it’s unlikely we will see any significant inflation in the foreseeable future.
 Historically, neither the debt nor the deficit have ever had any significant impact on the rate of inflation in this Country.
 (See Inflation).